asteere/ad-nimbus/docs/RegressionTesting.md

 # 3.0 (Demo) Validate that two additional netlocations are added when the consul health checks start to fail

-# Watch the number of netlocations.
-In a CoreOS window run the following:
+# CoreOS: Watch the number of netlocations.
 mywatch.sh -n .5 "flu | grep netlocation"

-# Watch for netlocation services getting added and removed.
-In a CoreOS window run the following:
+# CoreOS: Watch for netlocation services getting added and removed.
 fjournal -f monitor@1.service

 # Watch confd update nginx/nginx.conf.
 When netlocation creates a consul key, confd will update the nginx.conf file.